-Further details of before and after school care is available from Mrs. Perrin in the Office.
+Further details of before and after school care are available in the office or email the school directly.

 RESIDENTIAL VISITS

 These are an integral part of our curriculum.
 This year we will gain offer five residential visits - one for each year group from Year Two onwards.
 These visits help develop a wide range of essential skills that help cement effective pupil -adult relationships.